htt210/AutoTouchpad/README.md

 # AutoTouchpad
-Automatically turn off tap to click while typing.
+Automatically turn off tap to click while typing on Ubuntu.
 Ctrl, Shift and Alt keys are excluded but their combinations are not, i.e. Alt + Tab still disable touchpad for 1 second.

 The program use `xinput` to listen for keystrokes and disable the touchpad for 1 second after a normal key is pressed.
 You need to run `xinput list` to determine the id of your keyboard and replace the 17 in command `xinput test 17` with the id you found.